Miles in Transit

-Miles Taylor (born January 17, 2000), is an American YouTuber and transit planner.
+Miles Taylor (born January 17, 2000) is an American YouTuber and transit planner.
 He is the main presenter of the YouTube channel Miles in Transit, which offers comedic coverage of public transit, often featuring obscure, infrequent, or especially underutilized services.

 Taylor grew up in Cambridge, Massachusetts, in Greater Boston, and began writing a blog at the age of 13, detailing his experiences on buses and trains of the Massachusetts Bay Transportation Authority (MBTA).
 He studied urban planning at the University of Pennsylvania in Philadelphia, and expanded his blog's content into long-form videos during the COVID-19 pandemic.

 Biography

-Miles Taylor was born on January 17, 2000 and grew up in Cambridge, Massachusetts, a suburb of Boston.
-At the age of 13, he started a blog, titled "Miles on the MBTA," detailing his trips around the MBTA system.
+Miles Taylor was born on January 17, 2000, and grew up in Cambridge, Massachusetts, a suburb of Boston.
+At the age of 13, he started a blog, titled "Miles on the MBTA," detailing his trips around the Massachusetts Bay Transportation Authority system.
 In November 2013, Taylor accompanied British transit enthusiast Adham Fisher on a record-breaking trip to visit every station on the MBTA subway and light rail network, in a Boston version of the Subway Challenge.
 Fisher and Taylor completed the trip in 8 hours and 5 minutes, despite multiple delays.

-While attending high school at Cambridge Rindge and Latin High School, Taylor participated in a summer program at Cambridge Community Television, the public-access television provider in the city of Cambridge.
+While attending high school at Cambridge Rindge and Latin School, Taylor participated in a summer program at Cambridge Community Television, the public-access television provider in the city of Cambridge.
 By the time he graduated from high school, Taylor had reviewed every MBTA rail station and bus route currently in operation.

 Taylor enrolled at the University of Pennsylvania in Philadelphia in 2018, and shifted his blog's focus to SEPTA services with a new "Miles on SEPTA" section.
 He studied urban planning at Penn, and returned to Boston during summers to intern at the MBTA.
 As of 2025, Taylor works for the MBTA as a transit service planner.